dmsul/site-source/content/pages/tutorial_workflow_3python.rst

 designed in part to address this problem.
 However, as mentioned above, our work doesn't always play nice with Jupyter notebooks.

-You can avoid duplicating your work and introducing bugs by incrementally writing your script.
+You can avoid these problems by writing your script incrementally.
 Start with a script that's empty except for the if-main block.
 Write the beginnings of your first function in the if-main block:

 .. code-block:: python3